sjaakiejj/CalculatorTest/README.md

 CalculatorTest
 ==============

 This calculator was designed as a basic tool.
+You can enter information directly into the textbox, including decimal numbers, or use the graphical input for simple calculations.

+The calculator does deal with precedence to some extent - it will evaluate multiplications and divisions before it evaluates additions and subtractions, using a simple stack approach to achieve it.

 Notes:
 Due to time limitations as well as simplicity, the following functionality is not supported: